 GUI Element (A-Z) Description <legend></legend> Describes the color coding used in the pie chart. <pie chart=""></pie> The complete pie chart represents the total number of TCP requests with network errors for the selected applications, broken down by servers.
 Note: When accessed from the End User Summary report, the data is filtered for a specific end-user group. <slice></slice> Each slice of the pie chart represents the total number of TCP requests with network errors for the selected applications for a specific server.
 Click a slice to drill down to the TCP Requests with Network Errors Analyzer report, where you can see details of the TCP requests with network errors for the server.
-For details on the user interface, see "TCP Requests Analyzer Report" on page 657.
-Tooltip: The server name and IP address, the number of TCP requests with network errors for the server and the percentage of TCP requests with network errors for the server out of the total number of TCP requests with network errors for the application, the number of retransmitted data packets and the percentage of retransmitted data packets for the server out of the total number of retransmitted data packets for the server out of the total number of retransmitted data packets for the server out of the total number of retransmitted data packets for the server out of the total number of retransmitted Ack packets and the percentage of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server ou Note: Up to 10 different slices can be displayed per chart.
+For details on the user interface, see "TCP Requests Analyzer Report" on page 662.
+Tooltip: The server name and IP address, the number of TCP requests with network errors for the server and the percentage of TCP requests with network errors for the server out of the total number of TCP requests with network errors for the application, the number of retransmitted data packets and the percentage of retransmitted data packets for the server out of the total number of retransmitted data packets for the server out of the total number of retransmitted data packets for the server out of the percentage of retransmitted data packets for the server out of the total number of retransmitted Ack packets and the percentage of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the server out of the total number of retransmitted Ack packets for the application.
+Note: Up to 10 different slices can be displayed per chart.
 If there are more than 10 servers to be displayed, the servers with the least number of TCP requests with network errors are grouped together in a slice called Other .